adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP42CERT1
 Certificate of less than one academic year in Psychology.
-Cert. less than one academic yr in Psychology.
+Cert. <1 academic yr in Psychology.

 CIP42CERT2
 Certificate of at least one but less than two academic years in Psychology.
-Cert. at least one but less than two academicyrs in Psychology.
+Cert. >1<2 academicyrs in Psychology.

 CIP42ASSOC
 Associate degree in Psychology.
 Assoc. deg. in Psychology.

 CIP42CERT4
-Award of more than two but less than four academic years in Psychology.
+Award of at least two but less than four academic years in Psychology.
-Award more than two but less than four academicyrs in Psychology.
+Award >2<4 academicyrs in Psychology.

 CIP42BACHL
 Bachelor's degree in Psychology.